-As contractors are expected to employ or engage highly qualified, experienced, and competent project workers, it is understood that no one under the age of 18 will be employed or engaged.
-If any contractor employs or engages a person under the age of 18 years, that contractor will not only be terminated and excluded from the project but will also be reported to the authorities (Labor Inspectorate).
+As contractors are expected to employ or engage highly qualified, experienced and competent project workers, it is understood that no one under the age of 18 will be employed or engaged.
+If any contractor employs or engages a person under the age of 18 years, this will be reported to the authorities (Labor Inspectorate) and measures taken against the contractor in accordance with the Contract for construction works.

 No other restrictions regarding the age of employment will be imposed.
 The age of workers will not be used as a criterion in deciding on hiring and promoting project workers or terminating their contracts.
-The contractors will be required to verify the identity and age of all workers.
+The contractors will be required to verify their workers identify and age.
 This will require workers to provide official documentation, which could include a birth certificate, national identification card, passport, or medical or school record.